Find Relief from Your Back Pain: 7 Things to Try

 Heat is relaxing and increases blood flow.
 If it feels tight, try using a heating pad or soaking in a hot bath.
 However, if it feels hot and irritated, you’ll want to try out an ice pack.

 6. Make sure your mattress is working for you

 If you’re constantly waking up with back pain, your mattress could be the likely culprit.
-You spend a lot of time in your bed (although maybe not as much as you wished)—make sure your mattress isn’t causing more harm than it’s worth.
+You spend a lot of time in your bed—make sure your mattress isn’t causing more harm than it’s worth.

-Some mattress companies will allow you to test out a mattress for a period of time to decide if it’s the right fit for you.
+Some mattress companies will allow you to test out a mattress for some time to decide if it’s the right fit for you.
 Finding one that doesn’t leave you aching is worth the investment.